Tim Kaine Is Free! A Look Back at His 27-Hour Ordeal

 Here’s a look back at how America (and Tim Kaine) handled his 27-hour captivity.

-The Senator reportedly left his home near Richmond on Monday night to attend meetings in Washington.
+The Senator reportedly left his home near Richmond on Monday afternoon to attend meetings in Washington.
 What should have been a swift two hour drive has stretched beyond 27 hours in freezing conditions.

 I started my normal 2 hour drive to DC at 1pm yesterday.
 19 hours later, I’m still not near the Capitol.
 My office is in touch with @VaDOT to see how we can help other Virginians in this situation.
 Please stay safe everyone. pic.twitter.com/Sz1b1hZJZ5

-Note: *This story has been updated.
-Kaine left Richmond Monday afternoon, not evening.